 A list of State Ceremonial events is attached.
 In addition to the State Ceremonial events each County has a programme of events taking place in 2016.
 Further details on the plans for 2016 are available from the Ireland 2016 website www.ireland.ie.

 National Day of Commemoration 2016

 The National Day of Commemoration Ceremony is a multi-faith service of prayer and military ceremony commemorating all those Irishmen and Irishwomen who died in past wars or on service with the United Nations.
 It is held annually in the Royal Hospital, Kilmainham, Dublin on the Sunday closest to the 11th July, the date on which, in 1921, the Anglo-Irish Truce was agreed.
-This year the Ceremony will take place on Sunday 10th July and is televised live on RTE.
+This year the Ceremony took place on Sunday 10th July and was televised live on RTE.

-During the ceremony the President, invited by the Taoiseach, will lay a wreath on behalf of the people of Ireland.
-Other invited guests include members of the Government, Council of State, elected Representatives, Diplomatic Corps, Judiciary, relatives of 1916 participants, along with a large number of Veterans Organisations.
+During the ceremony the President, invited by the Taoiseach, laid a wreath on behalf of the people of Ireland.
+Other invited guests included members of the Government, Council of State, elected Representatives, Diplomatic Corps, Judiciary, relatives of 1916 participants and a large number of Veterans' Organisations.

 The ceremony, which is held outdoors, is also open to the public.